WPS/egon.io/README.md

 #### Naming and Numbering of Activities

 Activities are depicted as arrows.
 Double click on an arrow to edit the activity's name.
 If you model an activity between an actor (person, people and system) and a workobject (folder, call, email, conversation, information) it will be numbered automatically.
 By double clicking on the arrow or the number you can manually change the number.
 All other numbers are adjusted automatically.

+You can also make multiple steps simultaneously by checking the "multiple" checkbox and setting the number to an exsiting one.
+These steps are shown at once in the replay mode.

 #### Save and Export Domain Stories